-I stroll by a little gallery with some local artists’ work on display and wander inside.
+I stroll by a gallery with some local artists’ work on display and wander inside.
 Tables line each side of the store with rows and rows of acrylic paintings leaning up against the walls.
 Several large, framed oil paintings hang above them.
-Toward the back of the gallery, mirrored cases house a few ceramic vases, glass trinkets, pewter jewelry, and a swarm of crystal figurines shaped like every sea creature imaginable.
+Toward the back of the gallery, mirrored cases house some ceramic vases, glass trinkets, pewter jewelry, and a swarm of crystal figurines shaped like every sea creature imaginable.

-“Oh, no thank you,” I smile at her.
+“Oh, no thank you,” I say, smiling.
 “I’m just looking.”

 And indeed, it feels good to have the time to just look.
 After browsing through the paintings, I go over to one of the mirrored cases and peer inside.
 There is a tiny pink crystal seahorse on a shelf amongst crabs, dolphins, and mermaids.
 Rissa’s current obsession is seahorses.
 And since we missed her dentist appointment and the promised ice cream cone after, I think it will make a nice peace offering.

 Back out on the boardwalk, my purchase wrapped and nestled in a small white bag, I continue walking, stopping in stores that interest me and passing on those that don’t.
 When I reach the north end, I turn around and head back, scanning the dunes and ocean to my left.
 The unrelenting waves crash onto the sand, hiss, and retreat.
 Seagulls scurry along the edge of the water foraging for stray crabs.
 A few brave souls are splashing around in the surf, even though the water has to be freezing this early in the season.